 Powered industrial trucks (the term OSHA uses to classify forklifts) are involved with many accidents each year, some resulting in injuries and fatalities.
 Browse through OSHA’s accident database, and it’s not hard to find serious forklift accidents.
 On a yearly basis, powered industrial truck incidents always rank near the top of the most common industrial accidents in the United States.

+Also, OSHA-compliant training emphasizes the human factor relative to forklift operation and maintenance.
 To avoid accidents and injuries on the job, a safety-first mindset is essential.
 Safe forklift operation is the product of many factors:

 - Sound driving techniques

 - Avoiding obvious hazards